tldr-pages/tldr/pages/common/nmap.md

 `nmap --script "default and safe" {{ip_or_host1,ip_or_host2...}}`

-- Scan web server running on standard ports 80 and 443 using all available `http-*` NSE scripts:
+- Scan for web servers running on standard ports 80 and 443 using all available `http-*` NSE scripts:

 `nmap --script "http-*" {{ip_or_host1,ip_or_host2...}} -p 80,443`